French Indochina: Return of the French and early conflicts

 Chinese communist guerilla leader Chu Chia-pi came into northern Vietnam multiple times in 1945 and 1948 and helped the Việt Minh fight against the French from Yunnan.
 Other Chinese Communists also did the same.

-After persuading Emperor Bảo Đại to abdicate in his favour, on 2 September 1945 President Ho Chi Minh declared independence for the Democratic Republic of Vietnam.
-But before September's end, a force of British and Free French soldiers, along with captured Japanese troops, restored French control.
-Ho Chi Minh agreed to negotiate with the French in order to gain autonomy, but the Fontainebleau Agreements of 1946 failed to produce a satisfactory solution.

 First Indochina War

 Bitter fighting ensued in the First Indochina War as Ho and his government took to the forests and mountains.
+In 1948, France recognized nominal independence of Vietnam with the Hạ Long Bay Preliminary Agreement.
 In 1949, in order to provide a political alternative to Ho Chi Minh, the French favoured the creation of a unified State of Vietnam, and former Emperor Bảo Đại was put back in power.
 Vietnam, Laos and Cambodia became associated states of the French Union and were granted more autonomy.